Square Race, Round Class

 - During one of their web events back in 3rd edition, one of the characters created was a succubus paladin.
 The backstory they gave her emphasized just how much her life sucked.

-- An early 3rd Edition book set aside a section arguing for this trope, providing ideas on how to present odd race/class combinations to make more memorable characters rather than perfectly optimized murder-hobos.
+- The early 3rd Edition book "Hero Builder's Guidebook" set aside a section arguing for this trope, providing ideas on how to present odd race/class combinations to make more memorable characters rather than perfectly optimized murder-hobos.
+The book provided multiple character concepts for every race/class combo except for those expressly forbidden by the base rules.
 One example was the aforementioned (half-)orc bard, in this case one that specialized in funerary chants and mourning songs to honor the dead and fallen heroes of the tribe.

 - Pre-3rd Edition, meanwhile, forcefully averted this trope.
 In the earliest games, for non-humans race was class (meaning all elves had the same basic abilities), while in later games like 2nd Edition you had certain classes forbidden from certain races.
 But for a tiny handful of exceptions that came later, for example, only humans could be paladins.
 Even some wizard specializations were limited by race, so that while elves could be mages, they couldn't be necromancers (gnomes took it so far that gnome mages could only be illusionists).